Aquamarine Fukushima アクアマリンふくしま

 How to Get There

-From Izumi Station, take the bus for Onahama/Ena and get off at the Shisho Iriguchi bus stop.
-Walk for 10 to 15 minutes to the aquarium, or take a taxi.
+From Izumi Station, take the bus for Onahama/Ena and get off at the Aeon Mall Iwaki-Onahama or Shisho Iriguchi bus stops.
+From there, walk the 5 to 10 minutes to the aquarium.

 Exploring diversity and sustainability

-Aquamarine Fukushima is more than just a massive aquarium: it is a combination zoo, aquarium, and terrarium that features re-created environments of rivers, coasts, and marine life from the Pacific coast and Fukushima.
+Aquamarine Fukushima is more than just a massive aquarium: it is a combination zoo, aquarium, and terrarium that features re-created environments of rivers, coasts, and organisms from the Pacific coast and Fukushima.

 The Kuroshio and Oyashio aquariums